-If you're still unhappy after

-there are time limits about making a complaint.
+If you're still unhappy after eight weeks let us know as soon as possible.
+This is because there are time limits for making a complaint.

 Step 3.
 Complain to us

 Come to us as soon as you can after trying to sort things out with your lawyer.